ElektraInitiative/libelektra/doc/CODING.md

   so that your file gets listed at https://doc.libelektra.org/api/master/html/files.html

-The duplication of the filename, author and date is not needed, because this information is tracked using git and [doc/AUTHORS.md](AUTHORS.md) already.
+The duplication of the filename, author and date is not needed, because this information is tracked using Git and [doc/AUTHORS.md](AUTHORS.md) already.

 ## Further Readings